-- 23.As illustrated in the second column of Figure 18 in Appendix 4, the rating categories of the Long-term issuer credit rating scale of S&P's have been initially allocated to each CQS based on the comparison of the long run default rates (see Figure 12 in Appendix 3) and the long run default rate benchmark intervals established in point (a) of Article 14 of the Implementing Regulation.
-Considering the additional data collected since the mapping was produced rating categories A, BBB, BB and B remain allocated to CQS 2, 3, 4 and 5 based on the comparison of the long run default. - 24.In the case of rating categories AAA and AA, where the number of credit ratings cannot be considered to be sufficient, this comparison has been made according to Article 6 of the Implementing Regulation, see Figure 17 of Appendix 3.
+- 25.The rating categories of the Long-term issuer credit rating scale of S&P have been initially allocated to each CQS based on the comparison of the long run default rates (see Figure 12 in Appendix 3) and the long run default rate benchmark intervals established in point (a) of Article 14 of the Implementing Regulation.
+Considering the additional data collected since the mapping was produced rating categories A, BBB, BB and B remain allocated to CQS 2, 3, 4 and 5 based on the comparison of the long run default. - 26.In the case of rating categories AAA and AA, where the number of credit ratings cannot be considered to be sufficient, this comparison has been made according to Article 6 of the Implementing Regulation, see Figure 14 of Appendix 3.
 The analysis of the 2001h1 2005h2 period reveals that no defaults were observed during those years and that CQS 1 should be proposed, while the analysis for the 2006h1 2010h2 period suggests a mapping to CQS2.
 When considering the additional data collected since the original mapping was produced, the absence of defaults is consistent with CQS1 as the number of rated items is equal or larger than the respective minimum required number of observed items given the number of defaulted items in the rating category.
 This reinforces the existing mapping.